cognitivesleep/cognitivesleep.github.io/README.md

 ## Bonus:

 In addition, our playlists are perfectly suitable for "masking" unwanted outside noises, as well as having the possibility of fomenting a harmonious atmosphere within the environment you're in.

+Our experiment is based on citizen science fundamentals, whereby the practice of public participation and collaboration in scientific research are utilized to increase the current scientific knowledge available.
+As such, this allows a more precise, accurate understanding of the topic at hand.

 ### Contact Info: